mn113/npmjs-versions-xbar/README.md

 git clone https://github.com/mn113/npmjs-versions-xbar.git
 cd npmjs-versions-xbar
 npm install
-ln -s npmjs-versions.2h.js ../npmjs-versions.2h.js
+ln -s src/npmjs-versions.2h.js ../npmjs-versions.2h.js
 chmod +x ../npmjs-versions.2h.js
 ```

+After that, the plugin icon should appear in the menubar when XBar is opened or refreshed.

 ## Configure

 ### Orgs & repos

 Configure your list of orgs and packages in `config.json`, according to the template.
-Within `"enabled"` you can have as many blocks as you need, for different orgs / scopes / custom properties.
+Within `"enabled"` you can have as many blocks as you need, for different packages / orgs / scopes / custom properties.

 Properties: